When Should You Reject a Delivery of Meat? (6 Critical Tips)

 What Is the Safest Way to Thaw Meat?

 The safest way to thaw meat is in the refrigerator.
-This method takes longer than at air temperature, but it ensures that fresh chicken or beef stays at a safe temperature throughout the entire process.
+This method takes longer than at air temperature.
+But, it ensures that fresh chicken or beef stays at a safe temperature throughout.

 What Is the Receiving Temperature of Fresh Meat?